kemitchell/writing.kemitchell.com/_posts/2018-01-04-The-Well-Appointed-Skinner-Box.md

 My best mistake of the last few years may have been setting up this blog, [writing.kemitchell.com](https://writing.kemitchell.com), without Google Analytics or other tracking.
 I get zero numeric feedback on my writing here, except when traffic occasionally brings the site down.

-That choice was intentional, but not entirely voluntarily.
+That choice was intentional, but not entirely voluntary.
 Frankly, I couldn't imagine setting up a website for my practice without terms and a privacy policy, and I didn't want to write a privacy policy for sharing data with any third-party services.
 I preferred to spend the time on [my first post](https://writing.kemitchell.com/2014/10/23/deep-data-privacy-risk.html).
 I haven't revisited that choice until now.

 As it turns out, it was the right choice, for the wrong reason.
 Writing this way, my only feedback is from folks who bother to write an e-mail or reach out in some other way.
 I'm so grateful for those who've written.
 As a whole, notes from out of the blue have been excellent.
 Thanks so much to all who've taken time to send.